pschlump/log-consolidate/README.md

 `Read` lists the set of files that are to be read.

-`Write.Local` is the Redis connection information.
+`RedisConnect` is the Redis connection information.
 You can set the port that Redis runs on with `"RedisPort":"6379"`.
 If Redis is not using authentication then leave `RedisAuth` our or set to `""`.

 `MaxMsg` sets the size limit on the Redis list to 500.
-If the list exceeds this size then the data will be written to a backup log file.
+If the list exceeds this size, then the data will be written to a backup log file.
 The default backup file is: `./consolidate.log.file`.

 The writer configuration file is much simpler.